MatteoBertoldo7/SLICEOPTIMISATION/README.md

 ## Setting up the network
-In order to setting up the network follow the following commands:
+To set up the network, follow these commands:
 1. From the comnetsemu repository, initiate and log into the virtual machine by running:
 ```
 vagrant up comnetsemu